 - This ruling should be considered in similar cases such as when the organisation uses third party services –e.g., Chat tools, web analytical tools, social plugins and, platforms –e.g., LinkedIn, Twitter, Instagram; since in all these situations, the organisation would be defining the parameters and facilitating the collection of personal data by third-parties, hence acting as a joint controller.

-Do you have questions or comments regarding the use of third-party providers and platforms?
-Do not hesitate to leave a comment or write to me at email@example.com, to arrange a meeting.
+Do you still have questions about the use of third-party providers and platforms?
+Do not hesitate to reach out.

 Latest posts by Jessica Lam (see all)